HorizenOfficial/evm-documentation/docs/05-staking/03-how_to_stake_on_eon.md

 ---
-title: How to stake on EON
+title: How to Stake on EON
 ---

 # How to stake on EON
-A forger is required to run a node; if you still don't have a node, here are some [instructions](../04-develop_and_deploy_smart_contracts/04-local_build_and_deploy.md).
+A forger is required to run a node.
+See [How to Locally Build and Deploy and Develop and Deploy a Smart Contract](../04-develop_and_deploy_smart_contracts/04-local_build_and_deploy.md) for information on creating and running a node.
-The steps below require some basic general knowledge; a web application for staking is under construction and will be made available soon.
+The following steps require some basic general knowledge; a web application for staking is under construction and will be made available soon.

-#### Create Forger keys
+#### Create Forger Keys
 On your local node, create new forger keys by making a `POST` request to `/wallet/createVrfSecret`.
 The request will return your `publicKey` (later called `vrfPubKey`), while the privateKey will be stored in the node's wallet.